-Fesoterodine (Toviaz) is the newest medication to be approved in this therapeutic class.
-Like tolterodine, fesoterodine is rapidly and extensively hydrolyzed to the 5-hydroxymethyl tolterodine active metabolite which is responsible for its antimuscarinic activity.
-With virtually all of the moiety converted to the active metabolite, fesoterodine functionally acts as a prodrug.
+Like tolterodine, fesoterodine (Toviaz) is rapidly and extensively hydrolyzed to the 5hydroxymethyl tolterodine, the active metabolite which is responsible for its antimuscarinic activity.
+With virtually the entire moiety converted to the active metabolite, fesoterodine functionally acts as a prodrug.
 In addition, its conversion to 5-hydroxymethyl tolterodine bypasses the CYP system, unlike tolterodine.

 Administration of trospium (Sanctura) with a high fat meal reduces absorption, thus reducing bioavailability by 70 to 80 percent.
-Administration of trospium ER (Sanctura XR) immediately after a high-fat content meal reduced the oral bioavailability by 35 percent and the $C{\text{max}}$ by 60 percent.
+Administration of trospium ER (Sanctura XR) immediately after a high-fat content meal reduced the oral bioavailability by 35 percent and the C{max} by 60 percent.
 It is recommended that trospium and trospium ER be taken on an empty stomach.

-Contraindications/Warnings42,43,44,45,46,47,48,49,50,51
+Contraindications/Warnings^{46,47,48,49,50,51,52,53,54,55,56}

 All of the bladder relaxants are contraindicated in patients with uncontrolled narrow-angle glaucoma or gastric and/or urinary retention.
-All bladder relaxants are also contraindicated for
+All bladder relaxants are also contraindicated for patients with hypersensitivity to the primary drug or its ingredients.